allmaps/allmaps/packages/transform/README.md

 It is obtained by transforming toResource two linestring, namely the horizontal and vertical midlines of the given bbox.
-The toResource transformation will refine these lines: it will break then in small enough pieces to obtain a near continous result.
+The toResource transformation will refine these lines: it will break them in small enough pieces to obtain a near continuous result.
-Returned in the lenght of the shortest piece, measured in geo coordinates.
+Returned in the length of the shortest piece, measured in geo coordinates.

 ###### Parameters